apache/www-site/content/licenses/contributor-agreements.md

 You may sign documents by hand or by electronic signature, and submit them by email.
 The ASF no longer accepts submissions by postal mail or by fax.

-When submitting by email, please fill in the form with a pdf viewer, then print and sign it, scan all pages into a single pdf file, and attach the pdf file to an email addressed to secretary@apache.org.
+When submitting by email, please fill in the form with a PDF viewer, then print and sign it, scan all pages into a single PDF file, and attach the PDF file to an email addressed to secretary@apache.org.

 No printer?
 See [CLA Frequently Asked Questions](cla-faq.html#printer)